Our Asian Vegetable Club is a weekly subscription of delicious East Asian vegetables and herbs running from May 28 to October 29, 2026.

 Learn more about the Seasonality of Asian Vegetables in NY.

-We have four site partners this year: Welcome to Chinatown (115 Bowery, New York), Kommissary (3631 33rd St., Long Island City), Pixie Scout (925 Bergen St., Crown Heights), and Kato Sake Works (379 Troutman St., Bushwick).
+We're hoping to have five site partners this year: Welcome to Chinatown (115 Bowery, New York), Pixie Scout (925 Bergen St., Crown Heights), and Kato Sake Works (379 Troutman St., Bushwick), one that's TBD in Queens, and one TBD in Upper Manhattan.
+If you have leads on any sites that would be able to host a weekly pickup, pleased email csa@choycommons.org ASAP!

 You'll pick up your share at your chosen site every Thursday, anytime from 4 to 8 p.m.